The Complete Guide to Conducting Competitive & Market Landscape Analyses

 Nothing typifies this more than the first step in any market and competitive landscape analysis or due diligence effort — mapping the landscape.
 Typically, mapping the landscape involves gaining an understanding of the key organizations operating in a given sector and identifying their revenue streams and product offerings.

 The worst-case scenario is you dedicate a lot of time and resources to painstakingly trawl through hard-to-search sources.
-This scenario is made only slightly better if you can turn to a trusted source such as a curated industry or broker research report, but those often come at a high cost, cover a narrow part of the landscape, and have limited ongoing use.
+This scenario is made only slightly better if you can turn to a trusted source such as a curated industry or broker research report, but those often come at a high cost, cover a narrow part of the market landscape, and have limited ongoing use.
 The situation becomes even more demanding if a critical market event has happened (e.g. global financial crisis), or is currently happening and you need information quickly to inform an urgent business decision (e.g. onset of the COVID pandemic and impact on business).

 This is why thousands of professionals have turned to AlphaSense.
 They now have the solution they need to navigate the breadth of information around them and pinpoint the impact of external factors and critical market events.